ranny80/RannyBot/README.md

-# rannybot
+# RannyBot
-rannybot is a moderation Discord bot
+RannyBot is a moderation Discord bot